secretnodes/hubble/README.md

     export HUBBLE_REMOTE_USER=hubble
     ./setup/bootstrap.sh
     ```
     This automated process is meant for a Ubuntu 18.04 LTS install.
 We use AWS for this.
-Hubble uses HTTPS everywhere, so watch the output for when it asks you to create a DNS record.
+Puzzle uses HTTPS everywhere, so watch the output for when it asks you to create a DNS record.
 1. Assuming that all goes well, there will be a URL you can visit to claim an admin account and setup a password/2FA.
 1. In admin, create a new Cosmos chain with the chain name and gaiad RPC/LCD info.
 Make sure to click 'enable' at the top.
 1. Next ssh into the machine, start `screen` and do the initial sync: